Mycal-A/NoteScribe/README.md

 # NoteCraft

-Welcome to NoteCraft, a collaborative note-taking platform developed with PHP, SQL, and the sleek styling of Tailwind CSS.
+Welcome to NoteScribe, a collaborative note-taking platform developed with PHP, SQL, and the sleek styling of Tailwind CSS.
 Users can seamlessly create, update, read, and delete notes upon login, while enjoying a dynamically tailored navigation bar.
 Inspired by Jeffrey Way's work, NoteCraft delivers an intuitive and visually pleasing note management experience.

 ## Features: